Sick leave: Germany

 In Germany, employers are legally required to provide at least six weeks of sick leave per illness at full salary if the employee can present a medical certificate of being ill (which is issued on a standard form).
 The salary paid during sick leave is partially refunded to employers.

 After these six weeks, an employee who is insured in the statutory health insurance (Gesetzliche Krankenversicherung) receives about 70% of their last salary, paid by the insurance.
 According to § 48 SGB V (social code 5) the health insurance pays for a maximum of 78 weeks in case of a specific illness within a period of three years.
 In case another illness appears during the time when the employee is already on sick leave then the new illness will have no effect on the maximum duration of the payment.
 Only if the patient returns to work and falls sick again with a new diagnosis will the payment be extended.

 Fathers and mothers who are insured in the statutory health insurance and are raising a child younger than 12 years also have the right to paid leave if the child is sick (Kinderkrankengeld).
 The insurance pays for a maximum of 10 days per parent and per child (20 days for a single parent), limited to 25 days per year per parent (50 for a single parent).

-For patients with private health insurance, payments beyond the legally mandated first six weeks depending on the insurance contract.
+For patients with private health insurance, payments beyond the legally mandated first six weeks depend on the insurance contract.

 India

 Sick leave (also called medical leave in India) is the leave that an employee is legally entitled to when the employee is out of work due to illness.
-Medical leaves can be taken for a minimum of 0.5 to a maximum of 7 working days with 100% pay or a maximum of 14 days with 50% pay.
+Medical leaves can be taken for a minimum of 0.5 to a maximum of 12 working days with 100% pay or a maximum of 24 days with 50% pay per employee per year.
 It is wholly paid by the employer (unless the employee is covered by the Employees' State Insurance, in which case, ESI covers 80% of it while the rest is borne by the employer for 90 consecutive days).
 For all absences exceeding 2 consecutive days, a medical certificate from a doctor needs to be enclosed stating the reason and duration of the illness.